Gueni/OBC/README.md

 - Supports AC mains input voltage range of 90V - 265V (230V/110V) and DC charging input of 300V - 1000V.
 - Outputs voltage of 250 - 450 VDC and 7 kW power, ensuring >96% efficiency and >0.96 power factor.
 - Safety features include overcurrent, overvoltage, overtemperature, and short circuit protection, with galvanic isolation.
-- Incorporates efficient cooling systems and communication interfaces like CAN and charging protocol.

 ## Requirements and Specifications